 Alongside its significance for the institute’s own activities and for internal research by experts and fellows, the archive is also an important source for external parties: researchers, curators, students and writers for whom the hundreds of archives with approximately 4.5 million documents provide indispensible materials.
 The activities of the Agency for Architecture, Design and Digital Culture, within which Het Nieuwe Instituut has grouped several advisory functions in relation to the creative industries, also benefit from access to the extensive collections.

-An important task in managing the State Archive and making it accessible is digitisation.
+An important task in managing the National Collection and making it accessible is digitisation.
 For Het Nieuwe Instituut, with digital culture as part of its remit, it is natural not only to explore digitising the collection but as a cultural producer to employ digitisation to generate new meanings.

 Het Nieuwe Instituut manages 600 archives and collections of Dutch architects, urban planners, professional associations and educational institutions, comprising a total of some 4,000,000 documents.
 The collection is the largest in the Netherlands, after that of the Naturalis Biodiversity Center, and is one of the largest architecture related collections in the world.
 Besides museum quality drawings, these archives include sketches, preliminary designs, working drawings, business and personal correspondence, photographs, models, posters, press clippings and published articles.
 The collection offers insight into 130 years of development within Dutch architecture and urbanism.
 The uniqueness of many archives, their artistic quality and the added value of the complete collection give the archives of Het Nieuwe Instituut their great cultural and historical significance.
 The archive of so-called 'born digital' material is growing rapidly and currently contains approximately 60,000 files.
 This shift is one of the reasons for our increased investment in digitalisation, both in time and funding terms.
 One of the key outcomes is a new search portal, which provides access to the largest digital architecture archive and contains more than 140,000 images.